AnyChart/docs.anychart.com/Basic_Charts_Types/Column_Chart.md

 </tr>
 </table>

-Now we need to convert this data table into acceptable format.
-In terms of AnyChart data model we have one series of data (Sales) with categories that hold managers names.
+Now we need to convert this data table into an acceptable format.
+In terms of the AnyChart data model we have one series of data (Sales) with categories that hold managers names.
 Each point in series represents one manager and his/her sales.
 Converted Data looks like:

 ```
     chart.column([